slavipande/Portfolio/documentation-homepage.md

 ![Help Portal Homepage Illustration](assets/images/undraw_Building_blocks_re_5ahy.png)

 ### Context
-[Eclipse Dirigible](https://www.dirigible.io/) is an application development platform that leverages in-system programming and rapid application development techniques to support a complete app development lifecycle.
+[Eclipse Dirigible](https://www.dirigible.io/) is an application development platform that leverages in-system programming and rapid application development techniques to support a complete app development life cycle.
 I've supported the project for around 18 months, contributing and editing content in the [Eclipse Dirigible Documentation](https://www.dirigible.io/help/), adjusting documentation structure, updating screenshots, reviewing UI strings, writing blogs, testing code samples, and updating the documentation homepage's look and feel.

 Although initially built with [Jekyll](https://jekyllrb.com/), at one point the team decided to move the project's main website ([https://www.dirigible.io/](https://www.dirigible.io/)), including [documentation](https://www.dirigible.io/help/), [blogs](https://www.dirigible.io/blogs/), and other subdomains to [MkDocs](https://www.mkdocs.org/) with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ### My role

 Shortly after I joined the Dirigible team and completed a couple of basic tasks such as language editing and proofreading of existing content to gain momentum, I jumped on my first more significant task.
-The documentation homepage represented a never-ending table of contents that was just mirorring the existing table of contents on the left.
+The documentation homepage represented a never-ending table of contents that was just mirroring the existing table of contents on the left.

 <div class="row">